 Obtain final approval/sign off

-Ultimately, this person is accountable for the policy, and they need to officially approve the final draft.
+Typically, you need someone on the executive team to sign off on each new policy.
+They are ultimately accountable for the policy, which means they need to officially approve the final draft.
 This should always be done by the highest level of leadership that makes sense for each policy.

-For example, an IT manager shouldn't be signing off on an Acceptable Use Policy.
-It should be the CTO or CIO who is ultimately responsible.
+For example, you don't need the CEO to sign off on new policies for cleaning up spills, but you do for workplace harassment or management of proprietary information.
+And the IT manager shouldn't be signing off on an Acceptable Use Policy; that goes to the CTO or CIO who is ultimately responsible.